rsredsq/ridea-plugin/README.md

 **Caution: This is early wip prototype, bugs and missing features are expected**

-A package that implements the Textmate's 'rmate' feature for Isntellij IDEA.
+A package that implements the Textmate's 'rmate' feature for Intellij IDEA.

 ### Installation